Health care workers prepare for arrival of coronavirus in N.C.; group suggests March Madness without fans

 Concerns about widespread cases of coronavirus have led to at least one call for unprecedented preventative steps — taking the fans out of March Madness, including the first and second rounds at Greensboro Coliseum on March 20 and March 22.

-Though unlikely, that step could apply to the Atlantic Coast Conference’s women’s tournament, which starts Wednesday and runs through Sunday, and to the men’s tournament, which starts March 10 and runs through March 14.
+Though unlikely, that step could apply to the Atlantic Coast Conference’s women’s tournament, which starts Wednesday and runs through Sunday, and to the men’s tournament, which runs March 10-14.

 The conference has not made a public statement about coronavirus.